iktechsystems/nuki_lock/README.md

 A Flutter library for controlling [Nuki Smart locks](https://nuki.io/en/smart-lock/) using Bluetooth.
 It implements the Nuki Smart Lock Bluetooth [protocol](https://developer.nuki.io/c/apis/bluetooth-api/18) using a [fork](https://github.com/bpillon/flutter_blue) of the FlutterBlue Bluetooth library.

-Note: The library has not been tested on ios.
+Note: This library has not been tested on ios.

 ## Getting Started
 ### Find nearby Nuki Smart Locks